openstack/placement/README.rst

 For information on how to contribute to Placement, please see the contents of CONTRIBUTING.rst.

-Any new code must follow the development guidelines detailed in the HACKING.rst file, and pass all tests.

 Further developer focused documentation is available at:

 - `Official Placement Documentation <https://docs.openstack.org/placement/>`__